Cyberattack causes disruption at Brussels Airport

 Berlin Brandenburg Airport in Germany has also been affected by the attack.
 The airport warned passengers to expect longer wait times for check-in and boarding, as well as delays.

-London Heathrow Airport has reported disruptions and possible delays due to a technical problem with a third-party provider of boarding and check-in systems for several airlines.
+London Heathrow has reported disruptions and possible delays due to a technical problem with a third-party provider of boarding and check-in systems for several airlines.

 © BELGA PHOTO JONAS ROOSENS